Elín Þorsteinsdóttir

-Elín Jóna Þorsteinsdóttir (born 30 November 1996) is an Icelandic handball player for Ringkøbing Håndbold and the Icelandic national team.
+Elín Jóna Þorsteinsdóttir (born 30 November 1996) is an Icelandic handball player for the Danish team Aarhus United and the Icelandic national team.

 In April 2021, she signed a two-year contract with Danish Ringkøbing Håndbold.
 Before moving to Denmark and Vendsyssel Håndbold in the Danish 1st Division, Elin played for Haukar Handball in the Úrvalsdeild kvenna.

+After two years at Ringkøbing, she joined EH Aalborg, where she played for a season before joining Aarhus United.
+In the 2024-25 season she was relegated with Aarhus Håndbold after finishing last in the regular season.